 The carburettor is an AMAC 25MDX, 7/8” bore.
 Consulting the fuzzy reprinted Replacement Parts Catalogue, 1929 Models, Ref No. Book 1159, this is correct for the bike.
 The engine persists in running rich and sooting the plug; this is an ongoing investigation.
 I progressively dropped the needle till I got to the lowest setting but then starting became very difficult.
 Raising the needle up one notch has fixed the starting problem.
-Now, with everything carefully adjusted, I need a run to see how rich it was running – still much too rich.
+Now, with everything carefully adjusted, I needed a run to see how rich it was running – still much too rich.
 Main jet fitted was a number 30 (0.018″) which seems to agree with old information I can find.

 Joe Pletersky (email@example.com) refurbishes these old carbs and he very helpfully supplied me with a new needle.
 I found a number 24 jet (0.0165”) at the Banbury autojumble and tried that – too lean, plug is very white and engine pinks under load.
 I machined up a new jet and used a 0.7mm drill.
 This is probably not very accurate but gives something near an AMAC number 27 (0.0276”).
 The bike runs well on this with good plug colour.
 Needle is part no. 4124, jet is part no. 4122.